jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Managing the Environment

-One way to use tools by default is to add them to your executable path - by using the special variable `env` that is defined for all workflows:
+One way to use tools by default, is to add them to your executable path - by using the special variable `env` that is defined for all workflows:

 ```groovy
 node {